zer2/Fantasy-Basketball--in-progress-/readme.md

 *Hey!
-This repository concerns fantasy basketball.
+This repository deals with fantasy basketball.
 If you are unfamiliar with how it works, here are some useful links*
 - [*General intro*](https://dunkorthree.com/how-fantasy-basketball-work/)
 - [*Scoring formats*](https://support.espn.com/hc/en-us/articles/360003913972-Scoring-Formats)
 - [*Snake vs auction drafts*](https://www.dummies.com/article/home-auto-hobbies/sports-recreation/fantasy-sports/fantasy-football/understanding-fantasy-football-snake-and-auction-drafts-149492/)

 # Why I think Z-scores can be improved

 Quantifying player value across multiple categories is tricky, since it is not immediately obvious how much e.g. a block is worth relative to a steal.
-There is a standard way to do this, called 'Z-scoring', and it is used to make numerical rankings of players.
+There is a standard way to do this, called 'Z-scoring', and it is used to make objective rankings of players.
 Many drafters who are inexperienced or don’t have the time to do their own research rely exclusively on Z-score rankings, and many others use them as a starting point for more complex strategies.

 However, just because something is standard does not mean that it is correct.
-I believe that while Z-scores are a sensible heuristic, they are suboptimal and inferior to an alternative scoring system that I call the G-score, at least in the head-to-head context.
+I believe that while Z-scores are a sensible heuristic, they do not work as well as an alternative that I call "G-scores", at least in the head-to-head context.
 I wrote a paper to that effect last month which is available [here](https://arxiv.org/abs/2307.02188).

 I realize that challenging Z-scores is fantasy heresy, and many will be skeptical.
 I also realize that the paper's explanation is incomprehensible to anyone without a background in math.
 To that end, I am providing a simplified version of the argument in this readme, which hopefully will be easier to follow.
-It will define Z-scores precisely, present a logical argument for their use, then improve the argument to derive G-scores as a more appropriate ranking system
+It defines Z-scores precisely, presents a logical argument for their use, then refines the argument to derive G-scores

 ## 1. What are Z-scores?

 You may have come across Z-scores in a stats 101 class.
-In that context, they are what happens to a set of numbers after subtracting the mean (average) represented as $\mu$ and dividing by the standard deviation (how “spread out” the distribution is) represented as $\sigma$.
-Mathematically, $Z(x) = \frac{x - \mu}{\sigma}$.
+In that context, they are what happens to a set of numbers after subtracting the mean (average) signified by $\mu$ and dividing by the standard deviation (how “spread out” the distribution is) signified by $\sigma$.
+Mathematically, $Z(x) = \frac{x - \mu}{\sigma}$

 This transformation is useful because it takes a set of numbers that could have any scale and remakes them into a new set closely centered around zero.
 Intuitively, it makes sense to apply it to fantasy basketball, because all categories should be equally important despite having different scales.

 For use in fantasy basketball, a few modifications are made to basic Z-scores
 -	The percentage categories are adjusted by volume.
 This is necessary because players who shoot more matter more; if a team has one player who goes $9$ for $9$ ($100\\%$) and another who goes $0$ for $1$ ($0\\%$) their aggregate average is $90\\%$ rather than $50\\%$.
 The fix is to multiply scores by the player's volume, relative to average volume
--	$\mu$  and $\sigma$ are calculated based on players expected to be on fantasy rosters, rather than the entire NBA.
-Players expected to sit on the bench all season never get drafted into fantasy leagues and should be irrelevant.
-Usually the set of top players is approximated by using Z-score calculated across the entire NBA, then Z-scores are recalculated based on $\mu$ and $\sigma$ of the top players
+-	$\mu$ and $\sigma$ are calculated based on the $\approx 150$ players expected to be on fantasy rosters, rather than the entire NBA

-To formally define Z-scores, consider
+Denoting
-- $m_p$ as player $p$'s average
+- Player $p$'s average as $m_p$
-- $m_\mu$ as the average for a top player
+- $\mu$ across players expected to be on fantasy rosters as $m_\mu$
-- $m_\sigma$ as the standard deviation across top players
+- $\sigma$ across players expected to be on fantasy rosters as $m_\sigma$

-Z-scores for standard categories are  then
+Z-scores for standard categories (points, rebounds, assists, steals, blocks, three-pointers, and sometimes turnovers) are

 $$
 \frac{m_p - m_\mu}{m_\sigma}
 $$

-And for the percentage categories, with $a$ signifying attempts and $r$ signifying success rate, Z-scores are
+The same definition can be extended to the percentage categories (field goal % and free throw %).
+With $a$ signifying attempts and $r$ signifying success rate, their Z-scores are

 $$
 \frac{\frac{a_p}{a_\mu} \left(r_p - r_\mu \right)}{r_\sigma}
 $$

 See below for an animation of weekly blocking numbers going through the Z-score transformation step by step.
 First the mean is subtracted out, centering the distribution around zero, then the standard deviation is divided through to make the distribution more narrow.
-Note that a set of 156 top players has already been defined
+Note that a set of $156$ players expected to be on fantasy rosters is pre-defined

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/5996da7a-a877-4db1-bb63-c25bed81415f